-An IPBus interface is provided for high-level, functional control of eFEXL1Topo.
+An IPBus interface is provided for high-level, functional control of L1Topo.
 This allows, for example, algorithmic parameters to be set, modes of operation to be controlled and spy memories to be read.

 IPBus is a protocol that runs over Ethernet to provide register-level access to hardware.
 Here, it is run over a 1000BASE-T Ethernet port, which occupies one channel of the ATCA Base Interface.
-On eFEX L1Topo there is a local IPBus interface in every FPGA.
+On L1Topo there is a local IPBus interface in every FPGA.
 These interfaces contain those registers that pertain to that device.
-A control FPGA, residing on a mezzanine, implements the interface between the eFEX topology processors and the shelf backplane, routing IPBus packets to and from the other devices as required.
+A control FPGA, residing on a mezzanine, implements the interface between the topology processors and the shelf backplane, routing IPBus packets to and from the other devices as required.
 The control FPGA also contains those registers which control or describe the state of the module as a whole.
 For those devices such as MiniPODs, which have an I2C control interface, an IPBus-I2C bridge is provided.

 The processor FPGAs are configured upon power-up from flash based storage.
 The configuration data are clocked into the FPGAs via a parallel bus.
 Controller and flash memory are located on the mezzanine.
 For debug purposes the processors can be configured and accessed (Ibert, Chipscope ILA) via their JTAG interface.

-L1TopoL1TopoalgorithmFEXes and muons

-L1TopoL1TopoL1Topo

-IPbus (????)

-L1TopoIPbus.
+Commissioning and Diagnostic Facilities

+To aid in module and system commissioning, and help diagnose errors, the L1Topo can be placed in Playback Mode (via an IPBus command).
+In this mode, real-time input data to L1Topo are ignored and, instead, data are supplied from internal scrolling memories.
+These data are fed into the real-time path at the input to the algorithm logic, where they replace the input data from the FEXes and muons.

+Optionally, the real-time output of L1Topo can also be supplied by a scrolling memory.
+It should be noted that, in this mode, L1Topo will process data from one set of memories, but the real-time output will be supplied by a second set of memories.
+Depending on the content of these memories, this may result in a discrepancy between the real-time and readout data transmitted from L1Topo.

+In Playback Mode the use of the input scrolling memories is mandatory, the use of the output scrolling memories is optional, and it is not possible to enable Playback Mode for some channels but not others.
+Playback Mode is selected, and the scrolling memories loaded, via the IPbus interface.
+The scrolling memories are 256 (????) words in depth.

+In addition to the above facility, numerous flags describing the status of L1Topo can be read via the IPbus control.
+Access points are also provided for signal monitoring, boundary scanning and the use of proprietary FPGA tools such as ChipScope and IBERT.

 Environmental Monitoring

-eFEX L1Topo monitors all critical voltage level useds on the board.
+L1Topo monitors the voltage and current of all critical power rails on the board.
 It also monitors the temperatures of all the FPGAs, of the MiniPOD receivers and transmitters, and of other areas of dense logic.
 Where possible, this is done using sensors embedded in the relevant devices themselves.
 Where this is not possible, discrete sensors are used.

-A small set of voltage and temperature data are collected by the eFEX L1Topo IPMC, via an I2C bus and are made available to ATLAS DCS via the shelf manager.
+A small set of voltage and temperature data are collected by the L1Topo IPMC, via an I2C bus and are made available to ATLAS DCS via the shelf manager.
 Supplementary environment data are available to the control FPGA.
 These data can be accessed via IPbus.